Andrew McCutchen Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.
+- The pitching staff for the Braves has a collective 9.4 K/9, the fifth-best in MLB.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.87).
+- The Braves have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.

-- Braves pitchers combine to give up 118 home runs (1.1 per game), the fourth-fewest in the league.
+- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in the league.

-- In his last outing on Tuesday against the Los Angeles Angels, the right-hander tossed 6 2/3 innings, allowing one earned run while surrendering five hits.
+- The right-hander's last appearance was on Wednesday against the Los Angeles Angels, when he went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.